front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Homework

-Using Code Sandbox, read and step through the [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) documentation.
+Convert any remaining class based components to functional components.
+Extend the RecipeDetail component to display ingredients and preparation details.
+(The notes below [this point](#fall2019-stop-here) may serve as a guide but the code samples assume a class component.)

-This project is a template for your final project which **must** include an Express API as well as a front end written in React.
+Note: your final project **must** include an Express API as well as a front end written in React.
+You can use the [Heroku Deploy](https://github.com/front-end-intermediate/heroku-deploy) repo as a starter for your api and the material below for the front end.

+## Reading

+Read and step through the [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) documentation.
+You may wish to use Code Sandbox to examine the code samples.

 ## Exercise: React Front End